Richard Butler (diplomat): Butler at UNSCOM

 In 1998 Iraq accused Butler and other UNSCOM officials of acting as spies for the United States, but the UNSCOM weapons inspectors were not expelled from the country by Iraq as has often been reported (and as George W. Bush alleged in his infamous "axis of evil" speech).
 Rather, according to Butler himself in his book Saddam Defiant (2000), it was U.S. Ambassador Peter Burleigh, acting on instructions from Washington, who suggested Butler pull his team from Iraq in order to protect them from the forthcoming U.S. and British airstrikes.
 A number of media reports in the United States suggested that there was some substance to the spying allegations and to the charge that he was tailoring UNSCOM's findings to suit the United States.

 Eric Fournier, a French diplomat who served as Butler's deputy at UNSCOM in 1998, told an Australian journalist, Christopher Kremmer, that the US bombing of Iraq in 1998—which made the UNSCOM mission untenable—occurred "because Richard Butler reported that the Iraqis had not cooperated with inspections, even though more than three hundred had taken place in a few weeks and only a handful had been a problem.
 Three out of three hundred did not go perfectly smoothly...the report, drafted like that, was a good excuse for some members of the Security Council to take action".
+According to Fournier, by the time of the bombing, UNSCOM had been able to destroy all of Iraq's mobile launchers for the Al-Hussein modified Scud missiles, 73 of Iraq's 75 chemical & biological warheads, and 817 of Iraq's 819 imported operational missiles with a proscribed range of over 500 kilometres.
 Fournier also told Kremmer that Butler at one point sounded positive about closing the disarmament issue.
 But then he received a call from the state department who weren't happy with a positive outcome in Iraq.

 Both The Washington Post and The Boston Globe, citing anonymous sources, said that Butler had known of and co-operated with a US electronic eavesdropping operation that allowed intelligence agents to monitor military communications in Iraq.
 This was confirmed by UNSCOM insider Rod Barton on Australian television in February 2005.
 This intelligence was used to target US air attacks on Iraq.